StockNews.com Begins Coverage on WidePoint (NYSEAMERICAN:WYY)

-StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research report released on Tuesday morning.
-The firm issued a sell rating on the technology company’s stock.
+StockNews.com began coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research note published on Friday morning.
+The brokerage issued a sell rating on the technology company’s stock.

-WidePoint (NYSEAMERICAN:WYY – Get Free Report) last issued its earnings results on Monday, May 15th.
-The technology company reported ($0.11) EPS for the quarter.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last posted its quarterly earnings data on Monday, May 15th.
+The technology company reported ($0.11) earnings per share (EPS) for the quarter.
 WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
-The firm had revenue of $25.27 million during the quarter.
+The business had revenue of $25.27 million for the quarter.

 Institutional Trading of WidePoint